hinedavid/Google_Scholar_Spider/README.md

 googleScholar_spider

-It's a Program based in google_search_module developed by:
+It's a Program based on google_search_module developed by:
 Author: Tan Kok Hua (Guohua tan)
 Email: spider123@gmail.com
 More information can be obtained from: http://wp.me/p4nnkg-1i